sequenceiq/slider/slider-funtest/src/test/configs/offline/readme.md

 # Offline configuration

-This is a configuration for *not* running the functional tests, apart from a few that work with the `bin/hoya`binary to verify that the assembly and scripts are valid.
+This is a configuration for *not* running the functional tests, apart from a few that work with the `bin/slider`binary to verify that the assembly and scripts are valid.

-Select this co